Skip to main content

 [iii] Notes to Chapter 14

 Prior to the second millennium BCE, no settlement existed at the site of the Damascus fortress (33°30'47"N, 36°18'35"E); the first mention of it dates only to the second half of the fourteenth century BCE (2005BurnsR).
-From our perspective, the mention of Damascus appears to be an editorial revision of the following verse from the analyzed chapter: «15 And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.»
+In our view, the mention of Damascus appears to be a gloss on the verse from Genesis 14:15.

 (The conclusion compiled by the AI agent, with our minor changes)